 Lastly, I wish to respond to the Palestinian statement, which mentioned my country.
 Israel regrets the exploitation of this forum by the Palestinian delegation in order to promote political agendas.
-We see the Palestinian statement as a clear abuse of the Convention and a futile attempt to distract from other critical items on the agenda, which erodes the credibility of the organization.
-Israel appreciates the professional nature of the CSP and will continue to seek constructive dialogue in this forum.
+We see the Palestinian statement as a clear abuse of the Convention and a futile attempt to distract from other critical items on the agenda, which has the potential to erode the credibility of the Organisation.
+Israel appreciates the professional nature of the Conference of the States Parties and will continue to seek constructive dialogue in this forum.

-Before concluding, we would like to address the nature of the participation of the Palestinian delegation in the CSP.
-Israel wishes to note, for the record, that like many other States, it does not consider that the Palestinian entity satisfies the criteria for statehood and does not recognize it as such.
-The nature of Palestinian participation in the CSP does not reflect any change, and is without prejudice to the legal status of the Palestinian entity under international law.
+Before concluding, we would like to address the nature of the participation of the Palestinian delegation in the Conference of the States Parties.
+Israel wishes to note, for the record, that like many other States, it does not consider that the Palestinian entity satisfies the criteria for statehood and does not recognise it as such.
+The nature of Palestinian participation in the Conference of the States Parties does not reflect any change and is without prejudice to the legal status of the Palestinian entity under international law.

-We would like to request that this statement be designated as an official document of this Conference and be posted on both Catalyst and the public website.
+We would like to request that this statement be designated as an official document of this Conference and be posted on both the OPCW external server and public website.
+Thank you, Mr Chairperson.

-Thank you Mr. Chairperson.